-The Faculty Evaluation Process consists of classroom observation; analysis of instructional artifacts and a comprehensive evaluation (See attached Faculty Classroom Observation Form (Form A) and Syllabus Checklist (Form B).
-Evaluations are conducted on a cyclical basis dependent upon the number of years affiliated in an instructional role with Eastern West Virginia Community & Technical College.
+The Faculty Evaluation Process consists of classroom observation, analysis of instructional artifacts and a comprehensive evaluation (See attached Faculty Classroom Observation Form (Form A), Syllabus Checklist (Form B), and Online Portfolio Checklist (Form C).
+Evaluations will be conducted on a cyclical basis dependent upon the number of years affiliated in an instructional role with Eastern West Virginia Community & Technical College.